Why live in Stavanger?

 You may have heard the term: You either work to live or live to work.
 Well, most of us actually work to enjoy life.
 The main thing our international community points out is our unique work-life balance.

-When you have a job in Norway you have the right to five weeks of holiday each year.
+When you have a job in Norway you most likely have the right to five weeks of holiday each year.
 After working a year, your job will also cover your next four weeks of holiday.
 The working hours vary, but the most normal is seven and a half hours of work each weekday, leading up to 37.5 hours a week.

 Every job varies, but in almost all of them, time with family and friends is supported and encouraged.
 We have a lot of flexibility, especially when it comes to picking up the kids at daycare or driving your grandmother to the hospital.
 You get the point.
 Life outside of work matters.